-An optical compressor, as the name would suggest, is a compressor that utilizes an optical photocell arrangement (a light source and a light detector) at the core of its gain reduction circuit.
+As the name would suggest, an optical compressor utilizes an optical photocell arrangement (a light source and a light detector) at the core of its gain reduction circuit.

-More specifically, an opto compressor uses a light-dependent resistor (LDR) in order to attenuate the program/input signal and achieve compression.
+More specifically, an opto compressor uses a light-dependent resistor (LDR) to attenuate the program/input signal and achieve compression.
 Yes, an optical compressor uses light as a means of controlling audio signal levels.

-Before we get into the larger design of the optical compressor, let’s focus our attention on the optical photocell arrangement.
+Before we get into the larger optical compressor design, let’s focus our attention on the optical photocell arrangement.

-The LDR (often referred to as a photocell) of an optical compressor is a resistor that changes resistance depending on the amount of light it receives.
+An optical compressor’s LDR (often referred to as a photocell) is a resistor that changes resistance depending on the amount of light it receives.

 LDRs operate on what is called “semiconductor photoconductivity”.
-That is, the energy of photons reaching the semiconductor decreases the resistance of the LDR and allows for greater current to flow through the resistor.
+The energy of photons reaching the semiconductor decreases the resistance of the LDR and allows for greater current to flow through the resistor.

 So then, the brighter the lamp of the opto compressor, the lower the resistance of the LDR.

-The type of light source of an opto compression may vary, though fast reaction time and brightness in direct proportion to input voltage are often highly valuable to make the design more predictable.
+The type of light source of an opto compression may vary.
+However, having fast reaction time and brightness in direct proportion to the input voltage is often highly valuable to make the design more predictable.
 This generally means the use of an electroluminescent source.